Drumright, Oklahoma

 Drumright is a city in Creek and Payne counties in the U.S. state of Oklahoma.
 It began as an oil boom town.
 However, the population has declined as oil production has waned in the area.
-The population was 2,907 at the 2010 census, a figure almost unchanged from 2,905 in 2000.
+As of the 2020 census, Drumright had a population of 2,560.
 Drumright and nearby Cushing were at the center of the large, productive Cushing-Drumright Oil Field in the 1910s and 1920s.
 Now Drumright is home to a festival called The Drumright Monthly Market, where hundreds of visitors come on the first Saturday of every month, seeking crafts and delicacies from all over the region.